ProsperWorks/redis-ick/README.md

 _operations_ per unit time.
 In a sense, the more we fall behind the slower we fall.

 **Big Problem**: The Forgotten Dirtiness Problem.
-If some document is dirtied a second time after the start of process_batch_slowly(), when process_batch_slowly() end we will drop that document from the queue.
+A document could be dirtied a second time while process_batch_slowly() is processing it.
-Thus, the document will be dirty but no longer in the queue!
+When we we drop that document from the queue, we may end up with the document still dirty but no longer in the queue.

 **Small Problem**: The Hot Data Starvation Problem.
 Because we score by time-of-dirtiness and we use ZRANGEBYRANK starting at 0, each batch